titanous/libvirt-arp-bug/README.md

 # libvirt-lxc ARP issue

+**Update:** The issue was that Spanning Tree Protocol is enabled by default on `virbr0` which spends 2s in each of the listening and learning states before enabling the interface.
+The solution is to disable STP with `brctl stp virbr0 off`.

 This repository contains a reproduction case for ARP issue that I've been running into with libvirt-lxc.